Azure-Samples/app-service-a2a-travel-agent-dotnet/README.md

-# Deployment Instructions
+# Semantic Kernel A2A Travel Agent

+> **🔄 Adapted from Microsoft Sources**
+> This sample was adapted from the [Microsoft DevBlogs Semantic Kernel A2A Integration article](https://devblogs.microsoft.com/foundry/semantic-kernel-a2a-integration/) and the [A2A Samples repository](https://github.com/a2aproject/a2a-samples/tree/main/samples/python/agents/semantickernel) to run as a single standalone web application on Azure App Service with a modern web interface.

+A standalone web application that combines Semantic Kernel AI agents with Google's Agent-to-Agent (A2A) protocol to provide comprehensive travel planning services.
+This application features a modern web interface and is designed for deployment on Azure App Service.

 This is a .NET replica of the Azure Travel Agent sample application.
 The application provides an AI-powered travel planning assistant using Azure OpenAI and the Semantic Kernel framework.
+For more details, see the original Python implementation: https://github.com/Azure-Samples/app-service-a2a-travel-agent.

 ## Prerequisites

 1. Azure CLI installed and configured
 2. Azure subscription with access to Azure OpenAI
-3. .NET 8.0 SDK installed
+3. .NET 9.0 SDK installed
 4. Azure Developer CLI (azd) installed

 ## Quick Deployment